brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/9_Fabric_bySKU.md

 - **Not applicable** for smaller licenses (F2, F4) because these licenses are intended for basic data integration and visualization without the need for extensive Power BI resources.
 These smaller licenses are more suited for individual users or small teams who do not require the advanced features and computational power provided by Power BI SKUs.

 Detailed Features by License:

+> [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/?msockid=38ec3806873362243e122ce086486339) will calculate storage costs if you exceed the included limit for your selected SKU.
+If your usage stays within the included storage capacity, you shouldn’t see additional charges for storage.

 | **License** | **Capacity Units (CU)** | **Power BI SKU** | **Power BI v-cores** | **Included Storage** | **Billing for Storage** | **Features** |
 |-------------|-------------------------|------------------|----------------------|----------------------|-------------------------|--------------|